Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: MOTIVATION AND PROBLEM STATEMENT

 \section{MOTIVATION AND PROBLEM STATEMENT}

-We investigate the $\mathcal{SS}$ herdability of digraphs that are not $\mathcal{SS}$ herdable in the static setting.
+We investigate the $\mathcal{SS}$ herdability of digraphs that are not $\mathcal{SS}$ herdable in the static counterpart.
 In particular, tree graphs exhibiting signed dilation or layer dilation are not $\mathcal{SS}$ herdable digraphs under static conditions.
 To address this, we examine their $\mathcal{SS}$ herdability in the temporal setting by concatenating system matrices $\mathcal{A}_1, \mathcal{A}_2, \dots, \mathcal{A}_p$, where each $\mathcal{A}_i$ shares the same underlying topology but may take different parameter realizations within the structural framework.

 To motivate our analysis, consider the digraph shown in Fig.~\ref{main di}(\subref{Temp_H}).
 Its static counterpart is not $\mathcal{SS}$ herdable (not herdable for any parametric realization) due to the presence of a signed dilation.
-It is known that the particular digraph is not structurally controllable.
-However, the temporal version of this digraph achieves full generic rank when expanded over three snapshots with different parametric realizations.
+It is known that the same digraph is not structurally controllable.
+However, the temporal version of this digraph achieves full generic rank when expanded over future snapshots with different parametric realizations.
 Temporal networks often enjoy a fundamental advantage over static networks, as they can achieve controllability with significantly lower control energy~\citep{li2017fundamental}.
 Interestingly, we show that the number of snapshots required for the digraph to become $\mathcal{SS}$ herdable is smaller than the number required to achieve full structural controllability.
 That is, even before the temporal network becomes fully controllable, it may already satisfy the $\mathcal{SS}$ herdability condition.